Exiv2/exiv2/contrib/cmake/msvc/ReadMe.txt

 1 Setting up your machine
   You need cmake.exe, svn.exe and 7z.exe on your PATH.

-  Please get "Windows" versions of cmake/svn/7z etc (NOT Cygwin or MinGW versions)
+  Please get "Windows" versions of cmake/svn/7z (NOT Cygwin or MinGW versions)

   You should initialize the Visual Studio environment using the version of vcvars32.bat or vcvarsall.bat